 Have you gotten bit by the prepper bug?
-Millions all over the world now consider themselves to be preppers, and there are handbooks, such as this one, that provide step-by-step survival instructions for families.
+Millions all over the world now consider themselves to be preppers, and there are handbooks, such as Survival Mom’s classic family prepping handbook, that provide step-by-step survival instructions for families.

 I bet you’ve spent hours on the internet searching for the ultimate solar radio, the most comprehensive food storage inventory list or maybe which water filtration system to use.
 We have all been there, usually late at night by the warm glow of the computer screen.
 I get it.
 I was and still am the same way.
 As with all new endeavors, we learn as we go and gain knowledge from our experience.
 There were some things I do wish I had known when I started.